AcademySoftwareFoundation/MaterialX/source/MaterialXGenWgsl/tools/README.md

 * **Optional: [`tree-sitter-language-pack`](https://pypi.org/project/tree-sitter-language-pack/)**,
   for the readability cleanup pass (see [WGSL cleanup](#wgsl-cleanup)).
 It ships a precompiled WGSL grammar (and pulls the `tree-sitter` runtime), so no Node or `tree-sitter-cli` is needed:
   `pip install -r source/MaterialXGenWgsl/tools/requirements-transpile.txt`.
-If it is missing the transpiler still runs and emits (more verbose) naga output.
+If it is missing (e.g. a Python version with no wheel, such as 3.9), the transpiler prints a single `INFO` line and still runs, emitting (more verbose) naga output; the cleanup test self-skips.
+CI installs it best-effort.

 ## Usage